marcransome/pond/README.md

 end
 ```

-This function is automatically executed during startup of a new shell if the pond is enabled.
-If a pond is _loaded_ using the `load` command then the function will be executed automatically in the current shell session.
+This function is automatically executed during startup of new shells if the pond is enabled.
+If a pond is loaded using the `load` command then the function will be executed automatically in the current shell session.

 ### Deinitialising ponds